-The Standard Chartered Manhattan Card has been around a long time — from the days when it was too expensive for most Singaporeans to holiday in New York.
-(Makes you wonder if somewhere in New York people are using a credit card that’s been branded as a Singapore Card, eh?)
+The Standard Chartered MANHATTAN World Mastercard has been around a long time — from the days when it was too expensive for most Singaporeans to holiday in New York.

-Considering that a $3,000 expense will typically burst the cap of most high cashback credit cards, the StanChart Manhattan could give you better returns on your expensive one-off purchases.
+Considering that a $3,000 expense will typically exceed the cap limit of most high cashback credit cards, the StanChart MANHATTAN could give you better returns on your expensive one-off purchases.

 |Period||Expenditure||Eligible cashback tier||Cash rebate|